blue-triangle-tech/btt-android-sdk/README.md

   set value is ignored
 * `com.blue-triangle.screen-tracking.enable` enable screen tracking which will automatically start tracking activities and fragments in your app.
 For Jetpack Compose tracking, [see below](#screen-view-tracking).
+* `com.blue-triangle.launch-time.enable` enable launch time feature which will measure the time between the user opening the app and the app being responsive.

 ### Using Timers